Large Language Models Synergize with Automated Machine Learning: Discussion

 From a sequence generation perspective, our work explores the resolution of ML problems as a multi-step sequence to sequence (seq2seq) task \citep{sutskever2014sequence}.
 The input sequence is the textual task description.
 The output sequence is the corresponding optimized program for the entire ML program.
 Intermediary steps include sub-seq2seq tasks based on LLMs and optimization via autoML.

 Our method, \emph{Text-to-ML}, seamlessly integrates all intermediary steps into a single fully autonomous process (Figure~\ref{fig:n2} and Algorithm~\ref{alg:3}).
 Future research may explore such multi-step seq2seq tasks as autonomous agents.
-Another interesting future exploration is the incorporation of additional text-to-text or image-to-text methods to automatically generate textual task descriptions, further automating the process.
+Another interesting future exploration involves incorporating text-to-text or image-to-text methods to enhance task description generation, further automating the process.